yvesdb/jekyll-now/_drafts/2021-06-01-A-quick-way-to-deploy-code-to-Kubernetes.md

 	  DEPLOYMENT_NAME: vuejs-app
 	  PORT: 8080

 Since I'm using a Free (Single Node) IKS cluster, I need to access the deployed application via the IP address of the node of my cluster.
-So I changed the 'kubectl create service' command to use  'nodeport' instead of 'loadbalancer' and also added the final statement 'kubectl get nodes -o wide' so you see the IP address of the node within the workflow log in order to access the application.
+So I changed the 'kubectl create service' command to use  'nodeport' instead of 'loadbalancer' and also added the final statement 'kubectl get nodes -o wide' to see the IP address of the node within the workflow log in order to access the application.

 	# Deploy the Docker image to the IKS cluster
     - name: Deploy to IKS